What’s wrong with women’s shoe sizes?

 What can I do?

-After realising what’s wrong with women’s shoe sizes, that’s stocked in stores, it’s natural to think- what next?
+After realising what’s wrong with women’s shoe sizes, it’s natural to think- ‘what next?
 Before, made to measure shoes had the stigma of being expensive, or for extreme medical issues.
 Now, using our 3D designer, it’s easy to create your dream shoes, control your budget and have perfectly fitting shoes!